How to Complete Your ARRT® CQR (Continuing Qualifications Requirements)

 At Medical Professionals, we are proud of the work you do as a radiologic technologist and you should be, too.
 Think of CQR as a way to refresh your knowledge, build new skills, and contribute to your professional pride.

-If you are looking for CQR CE credit courses online to fulfill your prescribed CQR CE activity requirements, then Medical Professionals can offer a rich catalog of ARRT-approved CE courses to you.
+If you are looking for CQR CE credit courses online to fulfill your prescribed CQR CE activity requirements, then Medical Professionals can offer a rich catalog of CE courses for ARRT ® certification to you.